 This course delves into central components of open education, including open educational resources, open pedagogy, and the broader concepts of openness in research.
 Learners will study different content licencing regimes and apply them to a variety of scenarios, as well as review and engage in a variety of activities that demonstrate examples of open pedagogy.

-Upon successful completion of this module, learners will be able to apply an understanding of open licensing, copyright, and Indigenous cultural and intellectual property to develop a curated list of open educational resources.
+Upon successful completion of this topic, learners will be able to apply an understanding of open licensing, copyright, and Indigenous cultural and intellectual property to develop a curated list of open educational resources.

-Upon successful completion of this module, learners will be able to apply an understanding of key attributes and effective practices to design an open pedagogy project.
+Upon successful completion of this topic, learners will be able to apply an understanding of key attributes and effective practices to design an open pedagogy project.

-Upon successful completion of this module, learners will be able to describe the benefits and challenges of open science, open data, and open access publishing.
+Upon successful completion of this topic, learners will be able to describe the benefits and challenges of open science, open data, and open access publishing.

 Elective Courses (Select any two)